In-grid-collective/servPubWiki/01 Setup a Local Collaborative Environment/01 section index.md

 ## Names

 So far we have run into two names, the username on the server and the hostname.
 These are Servpub01 and pubdoc respectively.

+* [ ] Should we have a more general overview here?
+- [ ] Should the users and collective work be here?
+- [ ] Make appendix section, make intro section